piyushjajoo/my-aks-tf/modules/aks/README.md

-# eks module
+# aks module

-This is the documentation for eks module.
+This is the documentation for aks module.

 ## Summary